graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 }
 ```

+### DataLoader Moved to Separate Project

+The implementation for data loaders, contained within the `GraphQL.DataLoader` namespace, has been moved into the
+[`GraphQL.DataLoader`](https://www.nuget.org/packages/GraphQL.DataLoader/) NuGet package.
+Please import the NuGet
+package if you use data loaders.
+No code changes are necessary.

 ### `ExecutionOptions.EnableMetrics` is disabled by default

 To enable metrics, please set the option to `true` before executing the query.